splynx/docs/files/en/support_messages/email_messages/email_messages.md

 Email messages
 ==============

-Messages' option in `Support → Messages` allows you to send an email to the customer directly from Splynx using different templates and attaching financial or other documents.
+The messages option in `Support → Messages` allows you to send an email to the customer(s) directly from Splynx using different templates and attaching financial or other documents.

 ![Main window](./main_window.png)

 It is necessary to configure email first in `Config → Main Configuration → Mail` before sending email to the customer.
-More information about email configuration is here - [Email config](configuration/main_configuration/email_config/email_config.md).
+More information about email configuration can be found in - [Email config](configuration/main_configuration/email_config/email_config.md).

-**To create an email** click on Create in Support → Messages.
-The window will pop-up with the following fields:
+**To create an email** click on Create in `Support → Messages`, a window will appear with the following fields:

 * **ID** - ID of the customer.
 It has given by the system in a sequential order